 Mix this formula into a spray bottle and spray all the leaves of your monstera.

 Shake the bottle thoroughly to ensure the mixture is properly suspended in the water.
 Leave the plant for 2 weeks and then spray the leaves again.

 Repeat this process until you start to see some improvement in the leaves.

-Do not use baking soda at a higher concentration of 1 tea spoon or more often then once per week as this can also have an adverse affect on your monstera.
+Do not use baking soda at a higher concentration of 1 teaspoon or more often than once per week, as this can also have an adverse effect on your monstera.

 Another good method is to use something called neem oil, which has antibacterial properties and is available from garden centers and online.